YoumiMa/TablERT/README.md

 # Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations
-This is the PyTorch code for conference submission 'Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations'.
+This is the PyTorch code for the preprint ['Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations'](https://arxiv.org/abs/2010.07522).
 The general framework of this software adopts that of [SpERT](https://github.com/markus-eberts/spert) [1].
 # Setup